Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 A viceroy of Kush during the 19th dynasty, around the 13th century BC.

 This god had the body of a man but the head of a crocodile.

 A princess during the 19th dynasty, buried at Saqqara.

 There are plenty of names from ancient Egypt that I am sure to have missed.
-If you have any suggestions, please leave a comment and I can add it to the list.
+If you have any suggestions, please leave a comment, and I can add them to the list.